 An important piece of Maori culture is the traditional Maori tattoo, or ta moko.
 This sacred art form was brought to New Zealand from the Polynesian islands and is a rite of passage for New Zealand’s indigenous Maori population.
 Ta moko are most commonly given on the face—the head is the most sacred part of the body—and display an individual’s family line, social rank, and more.

-However, the ta moko process is incredibly painful.
+However, the ta moko process is excruciating.
 Pigments are carved into the skin with a chisel, traditionally made of bone.
 The traditional process took several hours, and the face would become so scarred and swollen that the wearer was fed with a funnel for days afterward.
 Today, a modern tattoo machine is more common.

 This is only a tiny part of ta moko’s cultural significance.
 Want to learn more about Maori culture?
 Call our travel designers at (312) 951-8517 to plan your New Zealand cultural adventure!